binerogroup/documentation/networking/router/static-routing.rst

 OpenStack terminal client
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-- Run: ``$ openstack router list`` to get the list of your available routers.
+- Run: ``openstack router list`` to get the list of your available routers.
 Save the name of the router you want to connect the subnet to.
-- Run: ``$ openstack router add route --route destination=[DESTINATION_RANGE],gateway=[GATEWAY IP] [ROUTER NAME]``, replacing the items in brackets to *destination ip range* (the network behind the neighbour router that you want to reach) in :doc:`CIDR format <private-subnet/subnet-format>`, the gateway address (the address that the neighbour router has on the network which it shares with the router you are adding the static route to - and to where you want to forward traffic) and the router name (from previous step).
+- Run: ``openstack router add route --route destination=[DESTINATION_RANGE],gateway=[GATEWAY IP] [ROUTER NAME]``, replacing the items in brackets to *destination ip range* (the network behind the neighbour router that you want to reach) in :doc:`CIDR format <private-subnet/subnet-format>`, the gateway address (the address that the neighbour router has on the network which it shares with the router you are adding the static route to - and to where you want to forward traffic) and the router name (from previous step).

 ..  seealso::
     - :doc:`private-subnet/subnet-format`